MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 |

-Let's use the same example as the previous section (draw line function): the Front Panel project has to create its own drawer based on the default drawer:
+Let's use the same example as the previous section (draw line function): the Front Panel project has to create its drawer based on the default drawer:

 **MyDrawer** (to write in the Front Panel project)